 Civio filed an administrative appeal on June 20 after the Council of Transparency and Good Governance (CTBG) declined to force the release of source code of software dismissing eligible aid applicants.

 The complexity of the process combined with the malfunctioning software, BOSCO, and lack of information about the nature of rejections resulted in only 1,1 million people out of 5,5 potential beneficiaries profiting from the so-called Bono Social.
 The former government estimated 2,5 million people would receive the subsidy.

 The so-called Bono Social de Electricidad is a discount on energy bills to at-risk individuals and families.
 The complexity of the application process and the lack of information from the administration, were preventing disadvantaged groups from applying.
-Energy companies use BOSCO, a software created in 2018 by the Spanish Ministry for Green Energy Transition, to decide who is entitled to the subsidy.
+Energy companies use BOSCO, a software created by the Spanish Ministry for Green Energy Transition, to decide who is entitled to the subsidy.

 After weeks assessing how to improve the application process our team had many questions and doubts.
 “If we are confused, imagine how applicants are feeling!”, we thought.
 Civio reported it to authorities and in order to ease the application process, our team together with the National Commission on Markets and Competition (CNMC) came up with a simplified app.
 Municipalities, NGOs, media and individuals embedded Civio’s app and shared it thanks to a massive outreach campaign lead by Civio.
 This has helped over 300,000 citizens.